So, You’ve Started Your College Search…

 - How easy is it to change majors?
 At more comprehensive universities like RWU you may apply directly to a major or school of study (like applying to our School of Architecture).
 Every college and major has different guidelines and admission policies that impact the ease or challenge of switching programs.
 Pro tip: even if you are 100% sure of your major, ask how easy it is to change majors on every campus tour you go on in the months ahead.

-- If you are still exploring majors, ask "how does your college help me select a major?"
+- If you are still exploring majors, ask "How does your college help me select a major?"
 For example, our Center for Career and Professional Development offers programs and tools that help you explore your interests and connect them with majors and future career paths.
 Additionally, our CORE curriculum intentionally exposes you to several disciplines giving you an idea of the opportunities available to you.

-Sticker Price is not the full picture!
+Sticker cost is not the full picture!
 Since you're just starting your college search, we encourage you not to rule out schools just because of the listed tuition cost.
 It's important to do a little more research.
 Scholarship and financial aid opportunities will vary at each school.
 Here are some questions you can ask or research to get a better feel for affordability and value:

 - Ask schools about their merit scholarships (awards based on your high school accomplishments) and their "need-based" financial aid (based on your family's financial resources).
 Understand what's available and how you may qualify for these options.
+Our merit scholarships range from $7,500 to approximately $22,500 per academic year!

 - What type of award can I receive?
 Knowing how much money a school gives in scholarships or the average aid award can only help you so much.
 Every financial aid package is specific to the family and student situation.
-Pro tip: did you know that every college in the U.S. is required to have a Net Price Calculator on their website?
+Pro tip: Did you know that every college in the United States is required to have a Net Price Calculator on their website?
 This gives you a more personalized financial aid early estimate based on information you and your parents can easily enter.
 Check out ours.

 - Are there additional or special scholarships to which you can apply?
 For example, Roger Williams offers the Intercultural Leadership Ambassador Program and Scholarship, which covers full tuition for students who meet the selected criteria.
+Check out other Endowed Scholarships and Awards opportunities

 Keep an open mind and visit colleges.
 Brochures, websites, videos and virtual tours can all start to look alike and can only teach you so much.
 Trust that you'll learn something new at each college you visit.
 There can be a difference between what you think you want and what you actually want.
 Sometimes you just don't know until you experience it.
 For example, you may think you want a large college with Division I sports because the school spirit will be exciting.
 But, once you visit, you might realize it just feels too big for you.